YaoyiW27/mastodon-scaling-study/README.md

 ## Overview

-This project studies how a federated social network behaves under load by using Mastodon as a case study.
+This project studies how a federated social network behaves under load using Mastodon as a case study.

-We aim to deploy Mastodon on AWS, generate traffic with Locust, and analyze system behavior under increasing load and limited horizontal scaling.
+Our original plan was to deploy Mastodon with a CloudFormation / ECS-based AWS architecture, generate traffic with Locust, and analyze system behavior under load.
+Because AWS Academy Learner Lab introduced major deployment restrictions, we pivoted to a simpler EC2 + Docker Compose deployment path.

-Our project focuses on three questions:
+So far, the project focuses on:

 1. **Single-instance bottleneck** — which component becomes the bottleneck first under load?
-2. **Horizontal scaling** — how much performance improves when increasing ECS task count?
-3. **Federation under load** *(nice-to-have)* — how long cross-instance propagation takes under different load levels?
+2. **Minimal federation feasibility** — can a lightweight EC2-hosted Mastodon instance participate in a basic cross-instance federation workflow?

 ---

-## Current Deployment Status
+## Current Status

-Our deployment is **based on** the `widdix/mastodon-on-aws` project, but AWS Academy Learner Lab introduces important limitations:

-- restricted IAM permissions
-- SES email setup unavailable or unreliable
-- Route 53 / DNS flow may not work smoothly
-- some S3 / CloudFront-related resources may require simplification
-- 4-hour lab session timeout

-Because of this, we are **not using the original template as-is**.

-Instead, we are testing a modified CloudFormation template:

-- `quickstart-no-ses.yml` — custom template with SES dependency removed

-This template is still being adapted for Learner Lab compatibility.
-Our current goal is to achieve a **minimal working Mastodon deployment** first, then move to load testing and analysis.

----

-## Current Plan

-- **Yaoyi**: traffic/access layer, CloudWatch dashboard, horizontal scaling experiment
-- **Yehe**: backend/data layer, deployment adaptation, bottleneck analysis
-- **Shared**: deployment validation, Locust scripts, federation experiment, report integration

-If both instances become stable, we will also run a basic federation propagation experiment.
+- The original CloudFormation / ECS deployment path was blocked by Learner Lab IAM and nested-stack limitations.
+- We pivoted to a **single EC2 + Docker Compose** deployment.
+- Yaoyi successfully deployed a working Mastodon instance with **Nginx + HTTPS**.
+- Initial **Locust load testing** was completed.
+- A minimal **federation workflow** between the two instances was successfully validated.

 ---